tranthanhkhang2281999/Vegetable-Shop/README.md

 This version was adapted to Angular 8 in order to handle version mismatches, and it contains new components and customizations.

+You can visit this site to see a real wep app: https://shop-3ef5b.firebaseapp.com/

 ## Features
 This is an Angular project with: